 Thanks to a consistently favourable consumer climate, the largely saturated German cosmetics market (13.6 billion euros) grew a substantial 2 percent during the first half of 2018, as reported by the German Cosmetic, Toiletry, Perfumery and Detergent Association (IKW).
 The organic and natural cosmetics sector remains a growth driver.
 According to market expert Elfriede Dambacher of naturkosmetik konzepte in Dortmund, Germany, the market grew 3.1 percent during the first half of 2018, gaining approximately 1.2 million new customers over the past two years.
 According to the Nuremberg-based Gesellschaft für Konsumforschung (GfK – Consumer Research Association), turnover increased by about 8 percent.
 As a result, the German market will continue to occupy the number-one position in Europe.
-The chemist markets, which are a leading sales channel for natural and organic cosmetics in Germany, as well as discounters and branch-based food retailers are pursuing a pricing strategy causing strong competition and declining average prices that influence the growth in sales.
+The drugstores, which are a leading sales channel for natural and organic cosmetics in Germany, as well as discounters and organic supermarket chains are pursuing a pricing strategy causing strong competition and declining average prices that influence the growth in sales.
 However, the dynamics of demand and the importance of product diversity for the overall market are reflected in a natural and organic cosmetics market share of almost 9 percent and in the fact that over the past year alone, some 800,000 new consumers have opted for natural and organic cosmetics.

 France: high consumer interest